Ctrlpanel-gg/panel/.github/CONTRIBUTING.md

 ## 🚀 Pull Request Process

-1. Provide a clear and descriptive title for your pull request (PR) summarizing the changes.
+1. Provide a clear and descriptive title for your pull request (PR) summarizing the changes in this format : 'commit-norms-action: what-you-are-doing'.
 2. If your PR is not yet finished, correctly mark it as a draft and mention any errors it's correcting.
 3. The development team will review your code and offer feedback or approve/merge it as necessary.
 4. Ensure that your PR adheres to our Code of Conduct and coding style guidelines.